-Worldwide, the automotive industry is grappling with shortages on critical vehicle parts.
+Worldwide, the automotive industry is grappling with shortages on a number of critical vehicle parts.
 Most discussed in recent months is the global shortage on semiconductor chips, which has caused massive disruptions to the supply chain and prevented new vehicle inventory from coming to market.
 But, most recently, the lack of foam and rubber have caused additional headaches for the industry, further complicating an already less-than-ideal auto environment.

-Notably, consumer demand for vehicles remains high , but new-vehicle availability is at an all-time low due to these shortages on parts and ripple effects from COVID–19.
+Notably, consumer demand for vehicles remains high at this time, but new-vehicle availability is at an all-time low due to these shortages on parts and ripple effects from COVID-19.
 Some manufacturing plants have even shut down, closing their doors until these parts become available again.
 Additionally, automotive retailers, rental car companies and others have been forced to find unique ways to source high-quality used inventory to sell or use for their respective businesses – and companies that would normally be interested in selling used vehicles to retailers or other companies are holding on to those vehicles instead.

 Here’s a breakdown of how the global parts shortage is impacting each of these respective auto players:

 Without crucial vehicle parts coming in – semiconductor chips, foam and rubber, specifically – OEMs don’t have what they need to fully build, assemble and distribute out new vehicles.
 As such, many automakers have halted production temporarily, as they wait for these parts to come in.
 This includes the likes of General Motors, Mercedes-Benz, Ford Motor and many others, all either shutting down or idling plants in recent weeks and citing the shortages on vehicle parts as the reason for doing so.